2023 Most Popular Social Work Bachelor's Degree Schools in Michigan

 After completing their Bachelor's Degree, social work graduates from GVSU carry an average student debt load of $27,788.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $201.

 Out of the 23 schools in Michigan that were part of this year’s ranking, Saginaw Valley State University landed the # 4 spot on the list.
-Located in the midsize suburb of University Center, Saginaw Valley State University is a public school with a moderately-sized student population.
+Located in the midsize suburb of University Center, Saginaw Valley State University is a public college with a moderately-sized student population.

 Women make up 94% of the social work majors at the school.